 Big Shrimp!
 Sounds like a contradiction.

 Jingles.
 Yes.
 I have written them.
 Can’t say I’m proud.
 It’s just a fact: when you’re an ad copywriter, some corporations call for musical renditions through which they woo their customers.
-Or think they are wooing them.
-(Right now, the Milestone Electric “Fix it in a Flash” jingle irritates me so much that I want to punch the TV in the face when I hear it.)
+Or think they’re wooing them.
+Right now, Kraft’s “Crumbelievable,” (a remake of British dance band EMF’s “Unbelievable”) irritates me so much that I want to punch the TV in the face.

-Most of the time, these simpleton-ish ditties get stuck in my head on a terrifying loop and I end up singing them 24/7 like a crazy person inside my head, but sometimes, these irritating melodies spill out when I’m in the shower or taking out the trash or walking to the ladies room (or in a ladies room stall).
-So excuse me in advance, if you ever see/hear me singing to myself.
+Most of the time, these simpleton-ish ditties get stuck in my noggin 24/7 on a terrifying loop, but sometimes, these irritating melodies spill from my lips when I’m in the shower or taking out the trash or walking to the ladies room (or in a ladies room stall).
+So excuse me in advance, if you ever see/hear me serenading myself.

-My jingle was for fried-in-GMO-vein-clogging-corn-oil (might even be some motor oil in there) shrimp from Long John (Dong, we said) Silvers.
+The jingle I wrote was for fried-in-GMO-vein-clogging-corn-oil (might even be some motor oil in there) shrimp from Long John (Dong, we said) Silvers.
 Yes.
 But not just any ‘ole shrimp.
 BIG SHRIMP!

 Here are the lyrics: